Nemin32/Nemin32.github.io/soulstorm/_posts/2021-03-31-achievements.md

 >
 > Scared off at least 500 Sleeches

-So apparently these creatures are called "Sleeches" (an obvious callback to Exoduss' Fleeches) and this is likely what Lorne Lanning meant back in 2019 when he said that the Fleeches undervent major
+So apparently these creatures are called "Sleeches" (an obvious callback to Exoddus' Fleeches) and this is likely what Lorne Lanning meant back in 2019 when he said that the Fleeches undervent major
 changes: